MajaZMaja2506/projekatRI/README.md

 The project explores different approaches to solving the problem, ranging from exact methods to metaheuristics:

-Brute Force (exact, feasible only for small graphs)
+-Brute Force

-Local Search
+-Tabu Search

-Tabu Search
+To be continued